 No emblems, other than the school logo, are to be found on sweaters, blouses, shirts, pants or any other part of the uniform.
-Girls with pierced ears may wear one pair of buttons in their earlobe only-no dangling or hoops-even small, are permitted.
+Girls with pierced ears may wear one pair of stud earrings in their earlobe only-no dangling or hoops-even small, are permitted.
+Boys are not permitted to wear any type of earring.
 Necklaces, bracelets, and rings are not permitted as these can present a safety concern during recess and PE.
 Tattoos are not permitted on a student's body, washable or real.
 Although clear nail polish is permitted, colored nail polish, artificial nails, or French tips are not permitted in any grade.
 Girls may not wear makeup.